Opinion | New revelations about Herschel Walker show how Democrats could hold the Senate

 While Walker may never equal Trump’s thousands of lawsuits and hundreds of people who say he stiffed them, the two do seem to share a similar approach to business.

 But also like Trump, these revelations haven’t been disqualifying for Walker.
-Nor have Walker’s admitted struggles with dissociative identity disorder or his ex-wife’s allegation that he threatened to kill her.
+Nor has his ex-wife’s allegation (denied by Walker) that he threatened to kill her.

 While other Republicans are vying for this Senate seat, none has gotten much attention, and chances are good that Walker will coast to the nomination on Trump’s endorsement and the fame from his football days (the primary is in late May).
-He’s refusing to debate his Republican rivals, and given his ignorance about politics and policy, that’s probably not a bad idea.
-Yet polls show him essentially even with incumbent Democratic Sen. Raphael Warnock in a general election matchup.
+He is refusing to debate his Republican rivals, and given his ignorance about politics and policy, that’s probably not a bad idea.
+Yet polls show him essentially even with the Democratic incumbent, Sen. Raphael G. Warnock, in a general election matchup.

 The evidence suggests that Walker is at a minimum a businessman of questionable ethics, even if he cannot claim to have drained as many victims’ bank accounts as his mentor Trump has.
 But it would be too simplistic to say that Republicans just don’t care, that the Trump era has utterly obliterated any concerns they might once have had about character or morality.